-Halloween Ends is a movie that has some neat ideas that were butchered by mishandled direction.
+Halloween Ends is a movie that has some neat ideas that were butchered by mishandled directions.
 It has a good setup and initial theme: Laurie, Alysson, and Corey attempting to move on from past trauma on for them to be pulled back only for these plot points to lead to messy follow-ups that aren’t properly explained or connected.

-Curtis and Courtney are great as the two main leads, both more than comfortable in these roles and deliver powerful subtle performances.
+Curtis and Courtney are great as the two main leads, both are more than comfortable in these roles and deliver powerful subtle performances.
 Unfortunately, they’re also pushed to the background in favor of contrived mellow drama and romance that often feels out of nowhere and unearned.

-If you’re just looking for a gory slasher movie, you’ll probably have a good time with Halloween Kills, the knifing and slashing scenes are legitimately great.
+If you’re just looking for a gory slasher movie, you’ll probably have a good time with Halloween Kills, the knifing, and slashing scenes are legitimately great.
 As the ending to the new trilogy and Michael Myers and Laurie Strode’s feud though, perhaps it’s time for The Boogieman to put the knife back down and take a long rest.

 Halloween Ends is currently playing in cinemas across Malaysia